Matt Medved

-In 2022, Yahoo!
-Finance ranked Medved as one of the top ten most influential figures in the NFT space.

 Background

 Medved grew up in Rochester, New York.
 Medved is a graduate of Northwestern University where he majored in journalism and worked for the Medill Innocence Project.

 While earning law and master's degrees from George Washington University, Medved worked for global conflict resolution NGO Search for Common Ground in Nigeria.
 He is based in New York City.

 Career

 Billboard

 In May 2015, Medved launched Billboard Dance, Billboard's dance and electronic music channel.
 He played a role in breaking future headliners like Kygo and Marshmello.

 In September 2017, Medved co-hosted the inaugural Electronic Music Awards in Los Angeles.

 In March 2018, Medved launched Billboards new ranking of dance musicians titled Billboard Dance 100.

-In April 2018, Medved broke the news of Swedish star Avicii's death in Billboard.During his time at Billboard, artists like Alison Wonderland, REZZ, TOKiMONSTA, DJ Snake, Marshmello, Zedd, Major Lazer, The Chainsmokers, Diplo, Kygo, Martin Garrix and Steve Angello appeared on the magazine's cover.
+During his time at Billboard, artists like Alison Wonderland, REZZ, TOKiMONSTA, DJ Snake, Marshmello, Zedd, Major Lazer, The Chainsmokers, Diplo, Kygo, Martin Garrix and Steve Angello appeared on the magazine's cover.